Site

 Created by French artist Paul Philippoteaux in 1884, The Battle of Gettysburg Cyclorama depicts the fury of Pickett’s Charge during the decisive third day of fighting.
 Reviews of the time called it “marvelous,” “remarkable” and “must be seen.”

 The painting survived years of exhibition, multiple moves, vandalism, fire, cuts and neglect before finding a home in Gettysburg in 1913.
-Purchased by the National Park Service in 1942, the painting underwent multiple restoration efforts–including a multimillion-dollar restoration from 2004-08–and now hangs as the centerpiece of the cyclorama building at the Museum & Visitor Center.
+Purchased by the National Park Service in 1942, the painting underwent multiple restoration efforts–including a multimillion-dollar restoration from 2004-2008–and now hangs as the centerpiece of the cyclorama building inside the Gettysburg National Military Park Museum & Visitor Center.

-With its landscaped foreground and dramatic sound and lighting effects, the Battle of Gettysburg still creates the three-dimensional illusion of being in the midst of the battle.
+With its landscaped foreground, close-up details and distant battle scenes, the Gettysburg Cyclorama still creates the three-dimensional illusion of being in the midst of the battle.
 It is an immersive experience today’s visitors call “moving,” “riveting” and “breathtaking.”

-And nearly 140 years later, it still “must be seen.”
+And now today, it still “must be seen.”

 Significance